 Taking place in Marrakech, Morocco, the seminar explored the future of golf in North Africa complete with challenges, growth potential, and expanding tourism opportunities.
 Participants included golf course developers, architects, designers, management companies, and suppliers to the industry who currently have projects underway in North Africa or plans for the near future.
 In addition to panel discussions and special presentations, the group visited Noria Golf Club of Marrakech, designed by Hills & Forrest, and Al Maaden Golf Course, designed by Kyle Phillips.

-John Holmes, president of Atlas Turf International, the sole distributor and representative in Africa for Jennings Turf International, was among the participants and helped to lead the panel discussion on what it takes to build and maintain a golf course in North Africa.
+John Holmes, president of Atlas Turf International was among the participants and helped to lead the panel discussion on what it takes to build and maintain a golf course in North Africa.
 “Bringing together like-minded industry professionals around this topic opened up valuable discussions,” said Holmes.
 “Our work with clients in Marrakech, Casablanca, and Cairo is an indication of the positive growth already underway in the region.”